Ozon3Org/Ozon3/CONTRIBUTING.md

 ### Suggesting enhancements/features

-1. Before submitting a feature suggestion,  make sure to do a cursory search in [issues](https://github.com/Milind220/Ozone/issues) to see if it's already suggested.
+1. Before submitting a feature suggestion,  make sure to do a cursory search in [issues](https://github.com/Milind220/Ozone3/issues) to see if it's already suggested.

 2. Use clear and descriptive title.

 3. Lay out the details of your suggestion in the body issue.
 Make sure to also:

    - Describe the current behavior and explain what would you like to see instead.
-   - Explain why your suggestion would be useful for Ozone users.
+   - Explain why your suggestion would be useful for Ozone3 users.

 ### Making a pull request

 You can also make a pull request to fix an existing bug or add a feature.

-Unsure where to begin contributing to Ozone?
+Unsure where to begin contributing to Ozone3?
 You can start by looking through these  `first-contribution`, `beginner`, `help-wanted` issues:

 * `first-contribution` issues should only require a few lines of code or are improvements on the documentation.
 * `beginner` issues are a step up, and may involve a couple of methods/tests.